EloB/nodular/README.md

 });
 ```

-Alt-A simple project and example
+A simple project and example
 ------

 - **project_folder/**